-By the founding of common purpose, and through dialogue, forum meetings aim to examine methods that can be utilised to collaborate more effectively in the future, as well as exploring opportunities to develop funding applications between the regions through programmes such as the EU Northern Periphery and Arctic Programme and the Atlantic Area Fund, in which Newfoundland is a participating non-EU partner, opening up opportunities for Trans-Atlantic partnerships and collaborations between the regions.
+By the founding of common purpose, and through dialogue, forum meetings aim to examine methods that can be utilised to collaborate more effectively in the future.
+The meetings also serve to explore opportunities to develop funding applications through programmes such as the EU Northern Periphery and Arctic Programme and the Atlantic Area Fund, in which Newfoundland is a participating non-EU partner.
+Thus, the forum opens up many opportunities for Trans-Atlantic partnerships and collaborations between the regions.

-Also, with the newly introduced Canada-European Union Comprehensive Economic and Trade Agreement (CETA), between Canada and Europe, presents even more opportunities.
-The cross-border region of the Northwest of Ireland and Newfoundland can be gateway regions to each other’s markets.
+The newly introduced Canada-European Union Comprehensive Economic and Trade Agreement (CETA), between Canada and Europe, presents even more opportunities.
+The cross-border region of the Northwest of Ireland and Newfoundland in Canada can act as gateway regions to each other’s markets.
 There is huge potential in this area just waiting to be explored!

-Several potential benefits have been identified in developing relationships between regions in Eastern Canada and Northwest Ireland.
+Key potential benefits have been identified in developing relationships between these peripheral Atlantic regions.
 These include:

-2) It can also open up community engagement through the brokering of community to community conversations and provide an opportunity for governments and regional development organizations to learn best practices in developing a sustainable economy in peripheral coastal communities.
+2) Facilitation of community engagement through the brokering of community-to-community conversations that provide an opportunity for governments and regional development organizations to learn best practices in developing a sustainable economy in peripheral coastal communities.

-3) The forum gives an opportunity for private firms on each side of the Atlantic make contact with prospective joint venture partners.
-As the two regions share a similar natural environment and cultural background, this may in turn lead to a demand for similar products.
+3) Exposure and opportunities for private firms on each side of the Atlantic to discover and communicate with prospective joint venture partners.
+Parallels between the two regions, including similarities in the natural environment and cultural background, have the potential to lead to consumer demand for similar products.

-4) Each region can serve as a gateway into their respective continental trading bloc, with representatives in Newfoundland and Labrador promoting goods or services provided by Irish enterprises, and vice-versa.
-The forum can also identify ways to connect on CETA as EU and Irish markets begin to open up in the wake of the agreement.
+4) Each region can act as a gateway into their respective continental trading block, with representatives in Newfoundland & Labrador promoting goods or services provided by Irish enterprises, and vice-versa.
+The forum can also identify methods to connect on CETA as EU and Irish markets begin to open up in the wake of the agreement.

-5) The Forum encourages both regions to create a critical mass that can allow them to apply for Canadian or EU funding that might not be available to them separately.
+5) The Forum encourages both regions to form a critical mass that can allow them to apply for Canadian or EU funding that might not be available to them separately.